These 14 Kickstarter projects were WAY more popular than you were in high school.

-Even though it’s number seven on the list, Exploding Kittens is arguably Kickstarter’s crown jewel.
+Even though it’s number nine on the list, Exploding Kittens is arguably Kickstarter’s crown jewel.

 Not only did this insanely fun game raise a ton of money, its creators delivered the game to 220,000 backers on time and now run a thriving game company.

-The best selling game console on Cyber Monday this year wasn’t PS4 or XBox One — it was OUYA.
+The best selling game console on Cyber Monday last year wasn’t PS4 or XBox One — it was OUYA.

 These guys got bought by Razer in 2015, and never made another console again.

 As mysterious to me as the inner workings of a woman’s heart.

 Well, they used to be.

 Because Kickstarter’s Snapmaker 2.0 made insanely intricate 3D printing delightfully easy.

 This all-metal printer is built to last a lifetime, with exceptionally high-quality components and a modern look that’s undeniably eye-catching.

 Maybe I just Googled, “How many continents are there,” and maybe I didn’t.